Commonwealth of Nations: Trade

-Although the Commonwealth does not have a multilateral trade agreement, research by the Royal Commonwealth Society has shown that trade with another Commonwealth member is up to 50% more than with a non-member on average, with smaller and less wealthy states having a higher propensity to trade within the Commonwealth.
+Although the Commonwealth does not have a multilateral trade agreement, 2010 research by the Royal Commonwealth Society showed that trade with another Commonwealth member is up to 50% greater than with a non-member on average, with smaller and less wealthy states having a higher propensity to trade within the Commonwealth.
+In 2024 alone, trade between Togo and Britain increased by 94 percent, two years after the former joined the Commonwealth.
 At the 2005 Summit in Malta, the heads of government endorsed pursuing free trade among Commonwealth members on a bilateral basis.
+Commonwealth Secretary-General Shirley Ayorkor Botchwey endorsed the idea of a Commonwealth free trade area in 2025.

-Following its vote in June 2016 to leave the EU, some in the United Kingdom suggested the Commonwealth as an alternative to its membership in the European Union; however, it is far from clear that this would either offer sufficient economic benefit to replace the impact of leaving the EU or be acceptable to other member states.
-Although the EU is already in the process of negotiating free trade agreements with many Commonwealth countries such as India and Canada, it took the EU almost ten years to come to an agreement with Canada, due to the challenge associated with achieving the necessary EU-wide approvals.

-On 17 December 2021, following the United Kingdom's exit from the European Union, Australia and the United Kingdom signed the Australia–United Kingdom Free Trade Agreement, which on ratification will eliminate tariffs and increase opportunities for movement between the two countries.
+Following its vote in June 2016 to leave the European Union, some in the United Kingdom suggested the Commonwealth as an alternative to its membership in the EU; however, it was far from clear that this would either offer sufficient economic benefit to replace the impact of leaving the EU or be acceptable to other member states.
+In 2021, following the United Kingdom's exit from the European Union, Australia and the United Kingdom signed the Australia–United Kingdom Free Trade Agreement, which on ratification eliminated tariffs and increased opportunities for movement between the two countries.

+Canada exempts most goods from the Commonwealth Caribbean, consisting of Commonwealth countries and British Overseas Territories in the region, from import duties.

 Commonwealth Family

-Commonwealth countries share many links outside government, with over a hundred Commonwealth-wide non-governmental organisations, notably for sport, culture, education, law and charity.
-The Association of Commonwealth Universities is an important vehicle for academic links, particularly through scholarships, principally the Commonwealth Scholarship, for students to study in universities in other Commonwealth countries.
-There are also many non-official associations that bring together individuals who work within the spheres of law and government, such as the Commonwealth Lawyers Association and the Commonwealth Parliamentary Association.
+Commonwealth countries share many links outside government, with various non-governmental organisations, notably for sport, culture, education, law, and charity claiming to operate on a Commonwealth-wide basis.
+Some, such as Sight Savers International and the English-Speaking Union, also operate outside the Commonwealth, though their operations began and largely remain within the association.

+The Commonwealth Secretariat regulates formal accreditation with the Commonwealth through its Accreditation Committee.
+The admittance criteria includes upholding a commitment to the Commonwealth Charter.
+Formally accredited organisations include the Association of Commonwealth Universities, which manages the Commonwealth Scholarship allowing students to study in other Commonwealth countries, and the Commonwealth Parliamentary Association which links together over 180 Commonwealth parliaments.